Best capture cards in 2023

 Reasons to avoid

-Despite being nearly five years old, the AverMedia Live Gamer Portable 2 Plus continues to thrive as one of the best capture cards in terms of its price to performance.
+Despite being around five years old, the AverMedia Live Gamer Portable 2 Plus continues to thrive as one of the best capture cards in terms of its price to performance.
 You can expect to pay around $159.99 / £141.99 / $AU221.45, though you can frequently find it cheaper than this as discounts are common.

 The AverMedia Live Gamer Portable 2 Plus excels above some of its competition in the mid-range market because of its versatility.
 You can record in 1080p60 with lagless 4K passthrough both when connected to a PC and Mac, or you can go entirely computer-free and record footage to an SD card.
 This capture card can also act as a storage box, which means you can use the whole device as a card reader via USB, so you won’t have to worry about corrupting any files or losing previous gameplay clips.

-Best capture cards - Frequently asked questions
+Best capture cards - FAQs

 Do I need a capture card for streaming?

-If you're on PC, software like OBS can bypass the need for a capture card by capturing your gameplay directly.
-If you're playing on console, though, you may want to look at investing in a capture card so you're able to stream gameplay live to your PC at a higher quality than what's available as standard on your console of choice.
+If you're on a PC, software like OBS can bypass the need for a capture card by capturing your gameplay directly.
+If you're playing on a console, though, you may want to look at investing in a capture card so you're able to stream gameplay live to your PC at a higher quality than what's available as standard on your console of choice.